 You don't need a permit to walk around town, but if you're going anywhere else, you do.
 Day hike permits are free and available from the Catalina Conservancy at 125 Claressa Avenue.
 You can get a trail map there, at the interpretive center on the way to the botanical garden or at the airport.

 You probably already know the admonition to take plenty of water, sunscreen, and snacks on any hike.
 I can tell you from experience that you'll likely need more of all three than you think.

-You can find the routes for each of these hikes on this Google map.
+You can find the routes for each of these hikes on Google maps.
 I wish each one could be in a different color, but the Google tool doesn't allow that.
 All of the routes end at Big Olaf's Ice Cream.
 I figure you'll want a treat by the time you get back to town.

 Day Hikes Around Town: An Hour or More

 This hike is my favorite route through town.
 You can follow it using a map or your mobile device.